hapax/hapax.github.io/assets/chuzenji.md

 Loss is loss is loss.
 Non-equilibrium processes have no say in the matter.

-There is a lean-to at the back of the plot. feels almost like a makeshift
+There is a lean-to at the back of the plot which feels almost like a makeshift shrine.
 Shinto shrine, a celebration of the hidden forces of the world.
 惟神の道